NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 Overview
 --------

-DART RTTOV observation module, including the observation operators for the two primary RTTOV-observation types -- visible/infrared radiances and microwave radiances/brightness temperatures.
+The DART RTTOV observation module, including the observation operators for the two primary RTTOV-observation types -- visible/infrared radiances and microwave radiances/brightness temperatures.